-Moist, lightly sweetened with honey and even a little fluffy, these grain-free and gluten-free healthier carrot cake cupcakes (or muffins!) are the perfect Easter treat.
-With a paleo and dairy-free option.
+These paleo carrot cake muffins are super moist, lightly sweetened with honey and even a little fluffy!
+These grain-free and gluten-free healthier carrot cake muffins are the perfect Easter treat.
+The reviewers love them!
+With a dairy-free option.

 First up, if you prefer a grain-containing healthier carrot cake recipe, I have you covered!
 This 100% whole grain carrot cake is the best carrot cake I’ve ever had.
 Hands down.

 People often ask if there’s a substitute for coconut flour and there really isn’t.
-You can easily order it online or you can make your own homemade coconut flour!
 And the only substitute for the almond flour would be almond meal (which is a lot cheaper than almond flour!) or another nut flour.

-So now that we’ve got the healthier carrot cake cupcakes out of the way, we need some healthier cream cheese frosting!
+So now that we’ve got the carrot cake muffins out of the way, we need some healthier cream cheese frosting!
 This is the same cream cheese frosting recipe that I used in my last post on carrot cake scones.

 It uses just a little maple syrup as sweetener.
 I really thought cream cheese frosting without powdered sugar was impossible but this maple syrup version was just as good!
 It’s quite thick so if you want to thin it out, just add some milk.

-I’m just guessing that if you’re interested in grain-free baking, you’re not into mounds of frosting on top of your cupcakes.
-The amount that this cream cheese frosting recipe yields is just enough for a thin slathering on each cupcake.
+I’m just guessing that if you’re interested in grain-free baking, you’re not into mounds of frosting on top of your muffins or cupcakes.
+The amount that this cream cheese frosting recipe yields is just enough for a thin slathering on each muffin.
 If you want to pipe it like I did, you can pipe about twice as much as you see in the pictures.

 Obviously cream cheese isn’t dairy-free but there are dairy-free cream cheeses out there.
 If you don’t like the thought of using that, just leave out the frosting or use my vegan cream cheese recipe.